TauGuide/tau-guide-documents/docs/quick-start.md

 ### 1. What is Tau-chain (Tau)?

+Tau plans to be a system for large-scale collaboration about virtually anything, but especially, about itself.
+Tau is a software effectively defined by its users.
+Users say, using formal languages, what they want the system to be like, and the system auto-updates itself according to the users’ consensus.<br>

+For this to work, several fundamental problems have to be solved.
+For example: how can a large group of people (say millions) have a meaningful discussion?
+How can a large group of people take a collaborative decision?
+Voting, for example, cannot scale and stay fair at the same time, because even if everyone got an equal right to vote, they still don’t have an equal right to propose what to vote over, because even if they had, who is going to even read a million proposals a day?<br>

+This is all solved under the assumption that users use formal languages, and, together with our large-scale communication paradigm which we call human-machine-human communication.<br>

-Tau plans to be a platform that will allow for on-the-fly logical consensus detection which enables it to scale some of the largest bottlenecks in human discussion.
-Advancements of which include social governance and knowledge creation.
+It will allow for on-the-fly logical consensus detection which enables it to scale some of the largest bottlenecks in human discussion.
+Advancements of which include social governance and knowledge creation.<br>

-By using a self defining and decidable logical framework, Tau is the first in this space to be able to gather data voluntarily submitted by its users and logically deduce valuable knowledge over a network secured with blockchain technology.
+By using a self defining and decidable logical framework, Tau is the first in this space to be able to logically deduce valuable knowledge over a network secured with blockchain technology by gathering data voluntarily submitted by its users.<br>

-What this means is that in effect, we can scale collaborative endeavors between thousands of mathematicians, doctors, computer scientists, engineers and other experts to greatly accelerate the production of knowledge.
+What this means is that in effect, we can scale collaborative endeavors between thousands of mathematicians, doctors, computer scientists, engineers and other experts to greatly accelerate the production of knowledge.<br>

 Tau aims to become an indispensable technology.
 Once Tau has launched, any company, nation or organisation not using the collaborative power of the network will likely be at a disadvantage.<br><br>

+[Please refer to our guide and the project's Whitepaper](https://tau.guide/docs/tau-conceptual-guide/) for a more in depth view of Tau-chain and Agoras.

 ---